 Some institutions have an outreach department which deals with engagement activities for the whole universities with local schools.
 After the concordat this department has taken over also engagement activities including openness on animal research done at the institution.

 Open days are a common events but many experience problems for biological barriers and animal welfare.
-A successful story is recreating an animal facility in an open space in the campus where everybody could engage in activities and games to learn and understand more about animal welfare and animal research at the institutions.
+A successful story is recreating an animal facility in an open space in the campus where everybody could engage in activities and games from slotzo.com/live-games to have lots of fun getting to know new things.
 The event included also posters on 3Rs and Openness and have a feedback wall for the visitors which was then used to report to the AWERB and the senior management.

 Recognition is important for people involved in openness engaging activities (mainly technicians and researchers) however a reward in terms of money/vouchers for the extra time is a problem for small organisations.
 Ideas about this were personal recognition mail sent from the AWERB to the persons collaborating to outreach event on openness.